 - Mustard: Products derived from mustard plants, including both liquid and powdered mustard, as well as mustard seeds themselves.
 It can also be found in curries, marinades, sauces, soups, salad dressings, and some bread products.

-- Nuts: This particularly allergy does not include peanuts (which are technically a kind of legume), but does include all kinds of tree-grown nuts like cashews, hazelnuts, and almonds.
+- Nuts: This particular allergy does not include peanuts (which are technically a kind of legume), but does include all kinds of tree-grown nuts like cashews, hazelnuts, and almonds.
 They can be found with bread products, crackers, desserts, marzipan, biscuits, sauces, oils, and nut powders.

 - Peanuts: Peanuts are most often used in cakes, curries, pastries, desserts, sauces, groundnut oil, peanut flour, and biscuits.

-- Sesame Seeds: These are often found in breads (most commonly burger buns), breadsticks, houmous, tahini, and oils.
+- Sesame Seeds: These are often found in breads (most commonly burger buns), breadsticks, humus, tahini, and oils.
 They can also be found in some salads.

-- Soya: It is usually found in dishes of oriental origin, such as tofu.
+- Soya: It is usually found in dishes of Asian origin, such as tofu.
 It can be found in miso paste, edamame beans, soya flour, bean curd, or textured soya protein.
 It’s often found in desserts, ice cream, many meat products, sauces, and a lot of vegetarian/vegan products.

 - Sulphites: These are often used in dried fruit products like raisins, apricots, and prunes.
 They can also be found in wine and beer, soft drinks, meat products, and vegetables.
 An allergy to sulphites is at a higher risk of developing in people who suffer from asthma.

 Identifying an Allergic Reaction